relsqui/protocards/README.md

    from your hand.
  * `.by_suit(Suit)` is the same thing but for suits.

+Additionally, standard defines some top-level functions.

-Finally, `make_deck()` creates a full deck of cards, defined as one of each possible pair of the members of RANKS and SUITS.
+`make_deck()` creates a full deck of cards, defined as one of each possible pair of the members of RANKS and SUITS.
 By default, it is returned still in order; pass `shuffle=True` to have it shuffled first.

+`find_sets(StandardHand)` returns a list of StandardHands with the pairs, threes, or fours of a kind in the hand;
+`find_flushes(StandardHand)` returns a list of StandardHands which constitute the original hand grouped by suit.

 #### cribbage
-cribbage implements the hand-scoring rules of cribbage (but not the play rules).
+cribbage implements the hand-scoring rules of cribbage.
 Its main interface is `score_hand()`, which takes a StandardHand and returns a dictionary of ("score-type": points) pairs.
 You can also pass it `turned=StandardCard` and the boolean arguments `crib` and `dealer` to cover all the scoring possibilities.

 score_hand() has a series of helper functions which can be called individually with a StandardHand: `score_fifteens()` etc. return